sarailoo/menu-ghost/readme.txt

 == Description ==

 Design frictionless navigation experiences and boost conversions by only showing relevant menu items to each visitor.
-WP Menu Control integrates with the built-in WordPress menu editor and adds a modern conditions interface that's fast, intuitive, and keyboard friendly.
+Menu Control integrates with the built-in WordPress menu editor and adds a modern conditions interface that's fast, intuitive, and keyboard friendly.

 = Fine-grained menu targeting =